GT-IMPACT/impact-front/public/en/wiki/machines/basicelectricminer.md

 ##### Description

-A electric basic miner for mining.
+An electric basic miner for mining.

 ##### General